-Dozens of MS-13 gang members targeted in widespread Los Angeles raids
+Dozens of MS-13 gang members nabbed in 40+ Los Angeles raids

 Harden has faced off with MS-13 for decades, dating back to his days as a street agent.

 "They've been here since the '80s and have thrived to this date," said Harden.
 "They're a transnational or international gang.
-Their level of brutality is extreme and high, similar to what we read about and hear with the drug trafficking cartels in Mexico."
+Their level of brutality is extreme and high, similar to what we read about and hear with the drug-trafficking cartels in Mexico."

-MS-13 began in Los Angeles in the 1980s during a flood of El Salvadorians fleeing to the United States.
+MS-13 began in Los Angeles in the 1980s, when El Salvadorians flooded into the United States.
 Its offshoot in Central America took hold when many of its members were deported.

 The gang counts about 30,000 members worldwide and more than 10,000 in the United States -- a number that has held steady for some years but one that officials believe is trending upward, the Justice Department said.